asciamanna/asciamanna.github.io/_posts/2015-12-31-regions-are-code-smell-indicators.md

 Another example of this is the null propagation operator introduced in C# 6.0, which I will discuss in more detail in a future post.
 The null propagation operator does have an appropriate, albeit limited, use on data classes.
 For example, classes used to store deserialized JSON or XML, or other similar data objects.
 Wider use however only encourages [Law of Demeter](http://c2.com/cgi/wiki/LawOfDemeter?LawOfDemeter) violations.
 As such, I would have preferred that it was never added to the language as I see its opportunity for misuse outweighing its benefits.

-##A Heuristic for Identifying Code Smells
+##Heuristics for Identifying Code Smells
 I don't believe that regions themselves are code smells, but rather they are an indicator of the presence of a code smell.
 They indicate that refactoring is necessary.

 ###Large Class Code Smell